RHLUG-Org/MC-Project-Documentation/Minecraft Configurations/Dedicated-Server-Plugins.md

 # LuckPerms configuration
 This uses a MariaDB database with the 'global' configuration, where the Bungeecord server maintains the 'master list of permissions' to be sent to all servers.

-We don't use per-server permissions with LuckPerms because we don't need it.
+We use per-server permissions with LuckPerms using `include-global: true` while setting the individual server names.